Memory Cortex¶

 Memory Panel¶

-The sidebar's Memory tab gives you a live view of the cortex data for the current chat:
+The sidebar's Memory tab gives you a live view of the cortex data for the current chat.
+It has four tabs:

 Entities Tab¶

-Browse all tracked entities — characters, locations, items, factions.
+Browse all tracked entities — characters, locations, items, factions, concepts, events.
 Each entity card shows:

 - Mention count and salience average